danjonweb/DataVis-Team88Project/DestExploreUI/README.md

 ## Environment Setup
 You should have node.js and node package manager (npm) set up globally on your machine:
+- Node.js 10.12.0 EXACTLY is required to run this project
+- In order to download the database stored in this repository gitLFS must be installed on your machine
+- Ensure that you are not running an add blocker on your web browser as it can reject some of the API calls made by the developement version of this application

 #### node.js
 https://nodejs.org/en/